brenooandrade/brenooandrade/README.md

 - 🔭 <b>Currently working</b> as System Development System at Encora inc. taking up great technicals challenges in cloud computing and working with software development projects.
 - 👨🏻‍💼 <b>High capacity</b> to integrate software solutions with partners and APIs using any architecture.
 - ⚡ <b>Skills in</b> TypeScript, NodeJS, REST APIs, MySQL, Oracle, Firebird, AWS (API Gateway, Lambda, S3, EC2, RDS, Microservices architectures and DynamoDB), Delphi, PHP, a little bit about GCP, Python,  Queues, Topics and a few others tecnhlogies that are able to help me to provide good and secure solutions.
-- 💎 <b>Improving</b> my knowledge in Clean architecture using design patterns.
+- 💎 <b>Improving</b> my knowledge in DevOps concepts like Kubernetes, CI/CD pieplines, Jenkins and distributed cloud computing.
 - 🎯 <b>Currently focusing</b> on studying serverless and microservices through cloud computing.
 - 💬 <b>Can I help you?</b> So, contact me!
 I always think we can learn and teach everyday with anyone.
 <br>